marcc-hpc/tutorials/pages/shortcourse/shortcourse_python.md

 Python is one of the most popular scripting languages for academic computation.
 We offer several different versions on *Blue Crab* along with three methods for extending with additional libraries.
 We will review these methods in this section.

+{% include important.html content='Extra documentation and guides can be found at <code><a href="https://marcc-hpc.github.io/esc/">marcc-hpc.github.io/esc</a></code>.
+We now offer a <a href="https://marcc-hpc.github.io/esc/common/python-environments">extensive guide for using custom environments</a> as well.' %}

 ## Python versions

 Use the `module spider python` command to list the available versions.